Sousastep/SousaFX-rnbo-docs/docs/overview.md

 To the right are the input volume meters.

-Below are the Looper Status displays for the tuba bassline looper, and drum looper.
+Below are the status displays for the [tuba bassline looper, and drum looper](loopers.md).
 The number displays the loop length in bars.

 | color     | status 	|
 |-----------|-----------|